spielhuus/elektrophon/Mixer/README.md

 The mixer is build with TL072 OPAMP.
 Both stages of the opamp are setup as an inverting amplifier.
 There is also a LED driver for disaplying the activity on the fromt panel.

+A mixer can be AC or DC coupled.
+AC coupled means that the incput signal is leveled around zero.
+This is done with a capacitaor at the input signal.
+AC coupling has the drawback of canceling low frequency signals such as a LFO or drum signal.
+This mixer is DC coupled.
+This means that the signals are mixed the way they are.
+If you combine AC and DC signals with this mixer you will get clipping and distortion.

 ## BOM